domenico-piol/rh-crossclusternetworking/README.md

     oc new-project sccstore-dev

+:warning: Also, the demo-application requires **Red Hat OpenShift Serverless** to be installed!
+Don't forget that.

 The application can now be deployed to ech of the namespaces in both clusters.
 We use kustomize for this, so in the SCCstore folder, run:

     oc apply -k kustomize/overlays/dev